bion33/Storm/readme.md

 [Chrome Extension](https://chrome.google.com/webstore/detail/storm/cjcjjeajapeonoloepkgeifkhogbkjhg)

 Storm was originally based on Breeze++ back in 2018, but has since forged its own path.
 See the keylist and changelog for differences between the two.
+I will maintain it until 2025-06-01 before re-evaluating its usefulness.
+Let me know if it is useful to you :)

 | NSBreeze  | [Breeze++](https://chrome.google.com/webstore/detail/breeze%20%20/fmidibfpgbmcmnfedlafdfcbmglbckkf)         | [Storm](https://addons.mozilla.org/en-GB/firefox/addon/storm-ns/)   |
 |-----------|----------------------|-------------|